Kevin109/embedded-sbc-subsite/content/posts/future-of-embedded-software.md

 keywords: ["Embedded Software", "Edge AI", "RTOS", "OTA Updates", "Microcontroller Security", "DevEmbeddedOps", "Digital Twin", "Embedded GUI", "Low-Power Design", "LPWAN"]
 ---

 Embedded software is no longer static code locked into devices.
-It has become dynamic, intelligent, and updatable—powering everything from EVs and industrial controllers to wearable health monitors and smart POS systems.
+It has become dynamic, intelligent, and updatable—powering everything from EVs and industrial controllers to wearable health monitors and smart POS systems—often built on [Android-based SBC platforms](/posts/android-sbc-overview/) or other embedded boards.

 With the global embedded software market projected to surpass **USD 35.6 billion by the end of 2025**, the future of embedded systems is being shaped by ten powerful trends.
 Here’s what engineers and product developers need to know.